Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

 As one said, the person who does the setup “has to be someone with context and knowledge of the business.”
 You’re going to have to dedicate one of your veterans to get it off the ground.
 They cautioned that “not a lot of places are going to have that when you’re still in startup mode.”

-A consultant we spoke with who helped companies implement Lessonly told us that she levels with her clients about the investment.
+A consultant we spoke with who helped companies implement Lessonly by Seismic told us that she levels with her clients about the investment.
 “I’ve told them that you will need someone who’s dedicated and they will spend a ton of time before you get anything really real out of it,” she said.

 Trainual – Best for Upskilling Employees Quickly